Royal Veterinary College

 - Camden is one of the most creative and stimulating areas in London.
 Famous for its markets, vibrant culture and music venues, Camden is an exciting place to experience student life.
 It is also home to a beautiful canal and lock, Regent's Park, ZSL London Zoo and the iconic Roundhouse music venue.

 - Beyond the college doors, students can find lively nightlife, inspiring cityscapes, natural habitats, a diverse food culture, theatre, film and concerts – or visit some of the world's most famous museums and galleries, and events such as the Notting Hill Carnival, Chinese New Year and the annual Pride parade.

 - There are options for those on a low budget: student discounts are widely available and many museums and events are free.

 - Potters Bar is served by nearby bus and train stations.
-The train station is on the main Great Northern railway line, with frequent trains to London King’s Cross, Cambridge and Peterborough.
+The train station is on the main Great Northern railway line, with regular services to London King's Cross, Cambridge and Peterborough.
 The RVC runs a free and frequent shuttle bus throughout the year from Potters Bar train and bus stations to the Hawkshead campus.
 Taxis are also available at the station.
 There are some of the country’s best cycle and footpaths in Hertfordshire, providing easy access to neighbouring towns and villages, or to explore the countryside.